-This course was supported by the Nutrition, Physical Activity and Obesity Program Cooperative Agreement 3U58DP001400-05S1 from the Centers for Disease Control and Prevention.
-Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the Centers for Disease Control and Prevention.
+The original version of this course was supported by the Nutrition, Physical Activity and Obesity Program Cooperative Agreement 3U58DP001400-05S1 from the Centers for Disease Control and Prevention (CDC).
+The 2019 revision of the course was supported by Health Resources & Services Administration- Maternal and Child Health Bureau (HRSA-MCHB).
+Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the CDC or HRSA-MCHB.

 Hardware / Software requirements:

-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Massachusetts Medical Society through the joint providership of Hallmark Health System and the Massachusetts Department of Public Health, Nutrition Division.
-Hallmark Health System is accredited by the Massachusetts Medical Society to provide continuing medical education for physicians.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Massachusetts Medical Society through the joint providership of Melrose Wakefield Healthcare and the Massachusetts Department of Public Health, Nutrition Division.
+Melrose Wakefield Healthcare is accredited by the Massachusetts Medical Society to provide continuing medical education for physicians.

-The Massachusetts Department of Public Health and the American Association of Pediatrics-Massachusetts Chapter Breastfeeding Committee collaborated with Hallmark Health System and Massachusetts Department of Public Health, Nutrition Division in this effort.
+The Massachusetts Department of Public Health and the American Association of Pediatrics-Massachusetts Chapter Breastfeeding Committee collaborated with Melrose Wakefield Healthcare and Massachusetts Department of Public Health, Nutrition Division in this effort.

 Registered Nurses receive 1.5 American Nurses Credentialing Center CNE contact hours for participation in this educational activity.

 You need to answer 12 of 16 questions correctly to receive the continuing education credits.